Anjan2222/digitaldiner/README.md

 ---

 ## **Features**
-- Browse categorized menu items (e.g., Appetizers, Main Courses, Desserts, Drinks).
+- Browse categorized menu items.
 - Add items to your shopping cart and view the total price.
-- Place orders with basic customer details (Name, Phone Number).
+- Place orders with basic customer details.
 - Track past orders using your phone number.

 ---